Blade II

-Blade II is a 2002 American superhero film based on the Marvel Comics character Blade, directed by Guillermo del Toro and written by David S. Goyer.
-The sequel to Blade (1998), it is the second installment in the Blade franchise.
+Blade II is a 2002 American superhero film based on the Marvel Comics character Blade.
+It is the second installment in the Blade franchise, and sequel to Blade (1998).
+It was directed by Guillermo del Toro and written by David S. Goyer.
 The film follows Blade, a human-vampire hybrid, in his continuing effort to protect humans from vampires.
 Blade must join forces with an elite group of vampires to fight against mutant vampires who plan a global genocide of both vampire and human races.

-Blade II was released in the United States on March 22, 2002, and was a box office success, grossing $155 million.
+Blade II was released by New Line Cinema in the United States on March 22, 2002, and was a box office success, grossing $155 million.
 It received mixed reviews from critics, earning praise for its performances, atmosphere, direction, and action sequences, although its script and lack of character development have been criticized.
 The film was followed by Blade: Trinity in 2004.

 Plot

-In Prague, Blade searches for his mentor Abraham Whistler, who was thought dead after being attacked by Deacon Frost (Note: As depicted in Blade (1998 film).) but was instead turned into a vampire and held prisoner by them for two years.
+In Prague, Blade searches for his mentor Abraham Whistler, who was thought dead after being attacked by Deacon Frost (Note: As depicted in Blade (1998)) but was instead turned into a vampire and held prisoner by them for two years.
 After interrogating vampire Rush on Whistler's whereabouts, Blade rescues Whistler and cures him of his vampirism.
 Whistler meets Scud, Blade's young, gifted new technician.

 A pandemic is turning vampires into "Reapers", primal, mutant creatures with a ravenous thirst for blood and a highly infectious bite that transforms both humans and vampires alike.
 The original carrier of the Reaper strain and cause of the pandemic is Jared Nomak, who bears hatred toward the vampire race.
 To combat the Reapers, vampire overlord Eli Damaskinos sends his trusted servant Asad and his daughter, Nyssa, to strike a truce with Blade.
 Knowing humans will be the Reapers’ next target after vampires, Blade reluctantly allies himself with them.
 He teams up with the Bloodpack, an elite group of vampires originally assembled to kill him, consisting of Asad, Nyssa, Reinhardt, Chupa, Snowman, Priest, Verlaine, and her lover, Lighthammer.
 As Reinhardt openly challenges him to fight, Blade, in response, attaches an explosive to the back of his skull to keep him in line.
 They investigate a vampire nightclub where they encounter the Reapers and discover they are immune to most vampire weaknesses except for UV exposure.
 Nomak arrives and tries to recruit Blade to his cause, but the latter refuses.
-Blade fights Nomak but cannot kill him due to his immunity to his weapons before the sun rises and Nomak retreats.
+Blade fights Nomak but cannot kill him due to his immunity to his weapons before the sun rises, and Nomak retreats.
 Lighthammer is bitten but conceals the bite from the group, while Priest is bitten and in the process of turning before being mercy-killed through exposure to sunlight.